-This is one of the brands I use the most.
+Plant Therapy is one of the brands I use the most.
 I know the company has strict quality control and safety standards.
-Actually, Plant Therapy is at the forefront of educating people on essential oil safety.
+Actually, this company is at the forefront of educating people on essential oil safety.

 No, it’s not okay for essential oil salespeople to tell potential customers to ingest oils.
 There may be times when internal use might be appropriate.
 But this should always be done while working with a doctor.

 Here’s a good example of why I don’t like blanket advice to ingest.
 A while back, one of my readers left a comment.
 She had a severe allergic reaction to lemon oil.
 This happened after putting just a few drops in her bathtub.
 I’m so glad she didn’t ingest them instead.